top of page

 Exercise and Activity Requirements for a Basset Hound

-Understanding how much exercise a Basset Hound needs is an important part of keeping this lovable scent hound healthy, fit, and mentally stimulated.
+Understanding how much exercise a Basset Hound needs is crucial for keeping this lovable scent hound healthy, fit, and mentally stimulated.

 Recommended Exercise